Yourtown Winner Sold Properties: Market Performance & Tax Implications

 Common Tax Mistakes Yourtown Winners Make

-• Failing to register the CGT event with the ATO within the statutory timeframe, triggering audit notices.
+• Failing to tell the ATO on time causes audit notices.

-• Assuming the property is entirely CGT-free because it was a gift, missing the acquisition date and value rules.
+• Assuming the property is tax-free because it was a gift is wrong.

-• Selling in a high-income year without considering income-splitting or timing strategies.
+• Selling in a high-income year wastes tax savings.

 Yourtown Charity Lottery: How Ticket Prices Fund Prize Homes